Turkey's currency crisis rages on as lira sinks again

 The central bank then announced in a statement early Monday that it would "take all necessary measures to maintain financial stability" and "provide all the liquidity the banks need."
 It also said it would slash the amount of funds that banks are required to hold in reserve.

-The lira erased much of its earlier losses to trade down around 4% against the dollar in afternoon trading in Asia.
-But the announcements weren't enough to trigger a strong rally.
+The Turkish currency erased some of its earlier losses, but the announcements weren't enough to trigger a rally.
+The lira was down around 7% against the dollar in afternoon trading in Europe.

 Investors are waiting for "a convincing response from the central bank and government," Rob Carnell, an economist at investment bank ING, said in a note to clients Monday.

-One dollar now buys a little over 6.5 lira, compared with fewer than 4 at the start of the year.
+One dollar now buys a little under 7 lira, compared with fewer than 4 at the start of the year.

+Turkish leaders have insisted that the lira's crash is the result of a speculative attack rather than any real problems in the country's economy.

+Turkish authorities said Monday that they were investigating 346 social media accounts that they accused of provoking the wild movements in the currency, according to the state news agency.

+But some market analysts are advising investors against abandoning emerging markets in general as result of the turbulence in Turkey.

+"The drivers of the lira's decline are very specific to Turkey," Kerry Craig, a global market strategist at JPMorgan Asset Management, said in a note to clients.
+"Therefore it should not derail the positive fundamentals in other emerging markets over a longer term."

--- Hande Atay Alam and Gul Tuyusz contributed to this report.
+-- Hande Atay Alam, Isil Sariyuce and Gul Tuyusz contributed to this report.